DamienIrving/teaching/imas-pug/conda_tutorial.md

 ### (Side note: conda kapsel)

-To make the management of environments even easier, [conda kapsel](https://www.continuum.io/blog/developer-blog/automate-your-readme-conda-kapsel-beta-1) has been released.
+To make the management and sharing of environments even easier, [conda kapsel](https://www.continuum.io/blog/developer-blog/automate-your-readme-conda-kapsel-beta-1) has been released.

 ## Help